 Prerequisite: BUS& 101 (was BSAD 110) or instructor permission.

 Provides an overview of the related fields of sales and advertising.
 The course encompasses economics of selling and selling processes and studies field of advertising with emphasis on planning, implementing, and controlling the advertising process.
 (Formerly known as BSAD 270)

 Focuses on management principles, methods, and tools to effectively plan and implement complex projects.
 Includes project scoping, preparation, planning, and monitoring.
 Covers classical techniques and new methodologies; spreadsheet-based tools; and probabilistic project simulation from strategic, tactical, and operational perspectives.

-Prerequisites: CS 121 and BUS 144 with a grade of C or better, or instructor permission.
+Prerequisites: BTEC 131 (was CS 121) and BUS 144 with a grade of C or better, or instructor permission.

 Explores concepts in entrepreneurship as well as introduces students to design thinking, human centered design and the theory of change model as an approach to life.
 It is designed to promote discovery and expand critical thinking as well as provide students with the opportunity to evaluate concepts such as ethics, social responsibility, the business model, financing a new venture, laws & regulations and business governance in relation to entrepreneurial endeavors.